 Can a sole proprietor be an LLC?

 It will be a good decision to run your business as a sole proprietorship as a startup or test run a business idea.
 But as your business grows, you can consider the change of sole proprietorship to LLC.
 And that is a possible switch.
-As discussed before, changing from a sole proprietorship to LLC will protect the owner’s personal assets and give more market credibility to the business as well.
+As discussed before, changing from a sole proprietorship to LLC will protect the owner’s personal assets and give more market credibility to the business.

 Sole proprietorship comes with more freedom and ease, while SMLLC comes with higher market credibility and protection.
 Is it not easy to select the right structure on your own?
 Then do not hesitate to seek advice from a lawyer or a business professional.

-DISCLAIMER: The information provided in this article is for informational purposes only and is not meant to take the place of professional legal, accounting or financial advice.
+DISCLAIMER: The information provided in this article is for informational purposes only and is not meant to take the place of professional legal, accounting, or financial advice.
 If you have any legal questions about this article or the subjects discussed, or any other legal matter, you should consult with an attorney or tax professional in your jurisdiction (where you live).